Archive

 Planets and the Moon on a single night

-Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on May 6, 2020.
-The night ends on the left with sunrise on the 7th.
-The closeness of Jupiter and Saturn in the morning sky unfortunately overlays planets and labels.
+Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on August 12, 2020.
+The night ends on the left with sunrise on the 13th.
 Click on the image to enlarge.
 Created using my LookingUp program.

-This is Ephemeris for Wednesday, April 29th.
-Today the Sun will be up for 14 hours and 11 minutes, setting at 8:45, and it will rise tomorrow at 6:33.
-The Moon, 1 day before first quarter, will set at 3:07 tomorrow morning.
+This is Bob Moler with Ephemeris for Wednesday, August 5th.
+Today the Sun will be up for 14 hours and 28 minutes, setting at 9:02, and it will rise tomorrow at 6:35.
+The Moon, 2 days past full, will rise at 10:32 this evening.

 The event times given are for the Traverse City/Interlochen area of Michigan.
 They may be different for your location.